joshbegley/nyt-latest/README.md

 `The Biden administration and the family of the Wall Street Journal reporter take note of his reaching 100 days in jail.`\
 https://nytimes.com/2023/07/07/world/europe/evan-gershkovich-prison-swap-russia.html?searchResultPosition=2

-**Trump Asked About Having the I.R.S.
-Investigate F.B.I.
-Officials, Former Top Aide Says**\
+**Trump Asked About I.R.S.
+Inquiry of F.B.I.
+Officials, Ex-Aide Says Under Oath**\
-`In a court filing, John Kelly, who was a chief of staff under Donald Trump, said the president had inquired about having the tax agency look into Peter Strzok and Lisa Page.`\
+`In a court filing, John Kelly, who was a chief of staff under Donald Trump, said the president had asked about having the tax agency look into Peter Strzok and Lisa Page.`\
 https://nytimes.com/2023/07/07/us/politics/trump-kelly-irs-fbi-strozk-page.html?searchResultPosition=3

 **Cluster Weapons U.S. Is Sending Ukraine Often Fail to Detonate**\